shines77/my_docs/README.md

 # my_docs
-Some documents or links about Linux tips, my job and my favorites.
+Some documents or links about Linux tips, my jobs and favorites.